percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 An endpoint **MAY** retain old keys until the end of the conference.

-Endpoints **MAY** follow the procedures in section 5.2 of [@RFC5764] to re-negotiate HBH keys as desired.
-If new HBH keys are generated, the new keys are also delivered to the Media Distributor following the procedures defined in [@I-D.ietf-perc-dtls-tunnel].
+Endpoints **MAY** follow the procedures in section 5.2 of [@RFC5764] to renegotiate HBH keys as desired.
+If new HBH keys are generated, the new keys are also delivered to the Media Distributor following the procedures defined in [@I-D.ietf-perc-dtls-tunnel] as one possible method.

 Endpoints **MAY** change the E2E encryption key used at any time.
 Endpoints **MUST** generate a new E2E encryption key